kxlsx/chuff/README.md

 ## The hfc format

-As I mentioned it's as basic as it can be:
+As I mentioned, it's as basic as it can be:

 1. First byte stores the padding information for the header and data.
 2. Next is an encoded Huffman Tree used to decompress the file.
 3. The rest is just the compressed data itself.

-It's almost the same as the hff format in [**huff**][huff], but it stores even less garbage; as a result both programs are currently incompatible *(and they're going to stay that way until I muster up the willpower to rewrite a most of huff)*.
+It's almost the same as the hff format in [**huff**][huff], but it stores less garbage; as a result both programs are currently incompatible *(and they're going to stay that way until I muster up the willpower to rewrite a most of huff)*.